Ponchatoula, Louisiana: History

 The Ponchatoula community changed completely in 1921 when two large cypress lumbering companies located at the south edge of town.
 Hundreds of mill workers and their families arrived and the economy prospered with the increased population.
 The 1920s saw the construction of a new city hall and fire station, a new high school, a modern theater, improved street and municipal services, and dozens of new businesses.
 The prosperity of the 1920s ebbed as the hard times of the Depression arrived with the closing of the two lumber mills in 1929, and continued through the 1930s mirroring the national economic crisis.
 Ponchatoula's economy was aided during the Depression by the flourishing strawberry industry and the reopening of a cypress lumber company on one of the former mill sites.

 During World War II, Ponchatoula stepped up and actively supported the war effort.
 Hundreds of local men and women entered the armed forces, war bond drives and several scrap drives were held, along with other war related activities.
 A scrap drive led by the local school children yielded a vast amount of iron needed to produce the weapons of war.
 The community's outstanding contribution to the war effort was recognized when the Navy launched an oil tanker named the USS Ponchatoula, which served in the Pacific.
 This vessel was scrapped after the war, but a new and much larger oil tanker was built in the 1950s and also named the USS Ponchatoula.
 The new vessel served with distinction for many years.

 Ponchatoula continued to grow in the post war years and the economy became more diversified and less connected to the strawberry and lumbering industries.

-In recent years Ponchatoula has become a tourist destination with a quaint historic district, and was designated as "America's Antique City."
+In recent years Ponchatoula has become a tourist destination with a unusual historic district, and was designated as "America's Antique City."
 The community hosts the well-known Strawberry Festival, which attracts many thousands of visitors every April.